top of page

 Adriane Barroso, Ph.D.

-Dr. Adriane is a psychologist and psychoanalyst who helps adults experiencing grief, trauma, and crisis.
-She takes a thoughtful, non-pathologizing approach and offers online sessions in English, Portuguese, and Spanish.
+Dr. Adriane works with adults facing grief, trauma, and crisis.
+Her approach is psychoanalytic and non-pathologizing.
+She offers online therapy in English, Portuguese, and Spanish.

 Micah Rees, Ph.D.